 One Day Tour

 An amazing one-day journey that visits the most popular places in Scotland’s scenic highlands: includes Loch Ness, Eilean Donan Castle and the fantastic Isle of Skye.
-We visit all the must-see attractions on the Island – including the Old Man of Storr, Kilt Rock, The Quiraing and the Fairy Glen!
-Our local guides will emerge you in the history and culture of this fascinating corner of Scotland.
+We visit all the must-see attractions on the Island – including the Fairy Pools, Talisker Distillery, Portree, Old Man of Storr and Kilt Rock!
+Our guides will emerge you in the history and culture of this fascinating corner of Scotland.

 As we leave Inverness in our small-group 16-seater bus in the morning the awesome scenery of the Highlands becomes apparent immediately as we travel through famous glens, with the beauty of the Lochs and Mountains of this rugged landscape.

 Our first stop of the day is the ruins of the mighty castle of Urquhart on the banks of the famous Loch Ness and its illusive monster – see if you can spot Nessie hiding in the murky depths of the Loch while learning about the bloody history of this strategic castle, fought over so many times the last occupants destroyed it, to save it falling into their enemy’s hands once more.